 If Customer terminates the Agreement pursuant to this Section 6.2, Customer shall: (i) purchase from ECS, at ECS' net book value, any equipment procured for the installation and construction of the Compressor Motors, provided that Customer has authorized ECS in writing to purchase such equipment; (ii) take assignment of any contracts or agreements entered into by ECS with Customer's prior written approval for the installation of the Compressor Motors or for provision of Compression Services under this Agreement; (iii) reimburse ECS for all reasonable costs incurred by ECS associated with the installation of the Compressor Motors or for provision of Compression Services under this Agreement including, without limitation, those set forth in Section 6.3, but not including financial costs actually incurred by ECS to guarantee the Annual Charge and HP-hour Charge through July 1, 2000; and (iv) reimburse ECS for all costs and expenses incurred by ECS to unwind any forward sale of Fuel Gas to be delivered to ECS for the provision of Compression Services hereunder, but only in the event that Customer has "locked-in" the Annual Charge and HP-hour Charge under Section 3.7.

 [6.3 Termination Fee.
-Notwithstanding anything to the contrary contained in this Agreement, if Customer terminates this Agreement under Section 3.7 or Section 6.2 of this Agreement, Customer shall pay to ECS an amount equal to $680,000 for financial costs incurred by ECS to guarantee the Annual Charge and the HP-hour Charge from July 1, 2000 through December 1, 2000 less any profit gained by ECS, if any, from unwinding any forward sale put in place by ECS to guarantee the Annual Charge and the HP-hour Charge.]
+Notwithstanding anything to the contrary contained in this Agreement, if Customer terminates this Agreement under Section 6.2 of this Agreement, Customer shall pay to ECS an amount equal to $680,000 for financial costs incurred by ECS to guarantee the Annual Charge and the HP-hour Charge from July 1, 2000 through December 1, 2000 less any profit gained by ECS, if any, from unwinding any forward sale put in place by ECS to guarantee the Annual Charge and the HP-hour Charge.]

 ARTICLE 7